-As a cultural historian, I investigate the intense interplay of cultural production and state authority in the Soviet Union through the lens of classical music.
+As a cultural historian, I investigate the interplay of cultural production and state authority in the Soviet Union through the lens of classical music.
 My current book manuscript, Creative Comrades: Censorship and Collaboration in Late-Stalinist Music, examines Soviet classical music censorship during the late-Stalinist repression of the intelligentsia.
 My research demonstrates the uniquely collaborative nature of authorship and censorship in Soviet music in this era, while reforming our conceptualization of censorship itself within and beyond the Soviet context.
 (Click here to read more about my research.)

-I have presented my research at a variety of national and international conferences, and I have published articles in Journal of Musicology, Jahrbücher für Geschichte Osteuropas, and Perspectives on Europe.
+I have presented my research at a variety of national and international conferences, and I have published articles in Jahrbücher für Geschichte Osteuropas, Journal of Musicology, and Perspectives on Europe.
 (Click here to read my publications.)
 In collaboration with a group of Chicago-based scholars, I co-curated an exhibit of Soviet children’s literature at the University of Chicago’s Regenstein Library Special Collections Research Center and contributed to the published catalog, Adventures in the Soviet Imaginary: Children’s Books and Graphic Art.
-As an interdisciplinary scholar, I have brought together historians, musicologists, and other scholars of culture as co-founder and president of the Russian, Eastern European, and Eurasian Music Study Group.
+As an interdisciplinary scholar, I have brought together historians, musicologists, and other scholars of culture as co-founder and past president of the Russian, Eastern European, and Eurasian Music Study Group.
 I am also a member of the public history network Women Also Know History.